Best-Kept Secrets of Conventional Geothermal Energy

 (Diagram: Save On Energy)

 With conventional geothermal energy production, the hot brines that are brought to surface are not only useful for electricity, but also the heat energy can be used for other purposes.
-Geothermal energy’s best-kept secret is that the sources with temperatures ranging from 40°C to 100°C, which are not efficient for electrical production, are perfectly suited to provide constant, emission-free heat on a utility scale, supporting industries like tourism, agriculture, and manufacturing.
+Geothermal energy’s best-kept secret is that the sources with temperatures ranging from 40°C to 100°C, which are not efficient for electrical production, are perfectly suited for other uses of geothermal energy.
+This geothermal energy production can provide constant, emission-free heat on a utility scale, supporting industries like tourism, agriculture, and manufacturing.
 When the temperature of the brine is above 100°C, electricity can also be produced.
 After the electricity is generated, residual heat can be used for other purposes.

 Alberta No. 1, for example, is expected to produce 985 TJ/year of thermal energy.
 This heat can be distributed to facilities that require large amounts of consistent, lower temperature heat, such as commercial greenhouses, timber kilns, and grain dryers.
 This heat can also be utilized to melt snow in parking lots and highway intersections.
 By utilizing the clean heat directly, instead of using natural gas fired boilers or electricity, these facilities and industries can reduce their energy costs and generate carbon offsets.